PeterQius/karpenter/README.md

 # Karpenter

-Catalog of Tekton steps for CI/CD pipelines.
+Tekton tasks to use in CI/CD pipelines.

-This repository is a work in progress.
+**Note**: This repository is a work in progress.

-## Steps
+## Tasks

+The following tasks are available to use:

 * git
 * mvn